planetlabs/fio-planet/README.rst

 fio-planet adds ``filter``, ``map``, and ``reduce`` commands to Fiona's ``fio`` program. fio-filter evaluates an expression for each feature in a stream of GeoJSON features, passing those for which the expression is true. fio-map maps an expression over a stream of GeoJSON features, producing a stream of new features or other values. fio-reduce applies an expression to a sequence of GeoJSON features, reducing them to a single feature or other value.

+These commands provide some of the features of spatial SQL, but act on features in a GeoJSON feature sequence instead of rows in a spatial table. fio-filter decimates a seqence of features, fio-map multiplies features, and fio-reduce turns a sequence of many features into a sequence of exactly one.
+In combination, many transformations are possible.

 Expressions take the form of parenthesized lists which may contain other expressions.
 The first item in a list is the name of a function or method, or